circlefin/verite/packages/wallet/README.md

 Once you've scanned the code once, you can launch Expo Go and the app will be listed in the "Recently Opened" list.

+## Design Notes

+The Verite wallet is a sample implementation of core Verite flows, but it makes some simplifications in its initial implementation.
+PRs to address these limitations are welcome.

+1. Manifest input/output descriptor to credential mapping
+   - The wallet assumes manifest input/output descriptor IDs have a 1-1 mapping to Verifiable Credential types.
+It uses this assumption to look up manifests / credentials for purposes of display and exchange.
+2. Assumes only 1 VC at a time is issued

+- The wallet assumes only 1 VC at a time is issued, but note that the main Verite libraries can support issuance/exchange of more than one VC at a time.

 ## Contributors

 - [Kim Hamilton Duffy](https://github.com/kimdhamilton) ([Centre Consortium](https://centre.io))